pedrotchang/maincv/rendercv_output/Pedro_Tae_Young_Chang_CV.md

 - Dec 2024 – present
 - Remote
-- Designed and maintained a sophisticated self-hosted infrastructure utilizing GitOps methodologies and modern DevOps practices.
+- Designed and maintained a sophisticated self-hosted infrastructure utilizing GitOps methodologies and modern DevOps practices - https://github.com/pedrotchang/homelab
 - Built and managed a bare metal Kubernetes cluster powered by Talos Linux, FluxCD, and Omni for comprehensive cluster management.
 - Implemented Cilium as the primary CNI solution across all clusters, prioritizing its advanced networking capabilities over traditional options like Flannel.
 - Deployed and managed CloudnativePG operator for PostgreSQL database orchestration, enabling reliable database services for applications.